Carly509/assessment/README.md

 ### 4\.
 Set Up the Database

 `cd backend npx prisma generate npx prisma migrate dev --name init`

+### 4.1\.
+Add fake data to the Database

+`npx ts-node prisma/seed.ts`
+> This will add 20 fake clients to the database.
+> You can modify the `prisma/seed.ts` file to customize the data.

 * * *